 Origin of the name: Balti means a bucket in India, but in Baltistan, the northern-most region of Pakistan, it is a wok-shaped utensil which this sauce is cooked in.

-Try it with a combination of poultry, fish or veg - our favourite is prawns and peas.
+Try it with: A combination of poultry or fish and veg - our favourite is prawns and peas.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.

 Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Water, Rapeseed Oil, Ground Spices, Gram Flour, Salt, Tomato Puree, Sugar, Maize Flour, Ginger Puree, Food Acids: Acetic, Citric and Lactic Acid, Garlic Puree, Coriander Leaf, Desiccated Coconut, Onion Powder, Tamarind, Garlic Powder, Parsley Leaf, Lemon Juice), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fenugreek Leaves, Fresh Chilli, Fresh Curry Leaves.

 Contains: WHEAT Flour.